yano/comfyui-fast-mosaic-detector/README.md

 - This node is fully compatible with ComfyUI-VideoHelperSuite for loading video frames and saving processed video outputs.
 If you plan to use this node with video workflows, installing VideoHelperSuite is strongly recommended.

+- When processing Full HD video, we recommend downsizing the image to 0.5 to 0.75 times its original size, as this allows for sufficiently accurate estimation at a faster speed.
+Since the estimable mosaic size is approximately 4 to 30 pixels, we recommend resizing the image so that the mosaic fits within this size range.

 ---

 # ✅ License